Looking uphill near the top of Towhead. Photos and trail review by Bruce on July 8, 2024.

 Winding uphill on the ATV track.

 ATV Route 12 runs from the lower trailhead at Huntington Reservoir to the Skyline Drive.
-At mile 4.1 from the dam, it passes through the Big Rift trailhead then continues another 0.6 miles uphill to the Skyline Drive.
+At mile 4.1 from the dam, it passes through the Big Drift trailhead then continues another 0.6 miles uphill to the Skyline Drive.

 The ride along the side of the lake is pleasant.
 Once you begin to climb away from the reservoir at the northern end, watch for a complicated area as dirt roads cross.
 This is where you'll find the Spring Canyon trail.
 (The continuing ATV route is straight ahead.)
 To connect to the Spring Hollow trail, take the upper gravel road left and downhill to a turn-around and find the bike trail at the far end.